 It may take a while before your fears lessen.
-But it may help to know that many cancer survivors have learned to live with this uncertainty and are living full lives.
-Our document called Living With Uncertainty: The Fear of Cancer Recurrence gives more detailed information on this.
+But it may help to know that many cancer survivors have learned to accept this uncertainty and are living full lives.
+Living With Uncertainty: The Fear of Cancer Recurrence talks more about this.

-When treatment ends, your doctors will still want to watch you closely.
-It is very important to go to all of your follow-up appointments.
-During these visits, your doctors will ask questions about any problems you may have and may do exams and lab tests or x-rays and scans to look for signs of cancer or treatment side effects.
+If you have completed treatment, your doctors will still want to watch you closely.
+It’s very important to go to all of your follow-up appointments.
+During these visits, your doctors will ask about any problems are having and may do exams and lab tests or imaging tests (such as CT scans) to look for signs of cancer or treatment side effects.
 Almost any cancer treatment can have side effects.
 Some may last for a few weeks to months, but others can last the rest of your life.
 This is the time for you to talk to your cancer care team about any changes or problems you notice and any questions or concerns you have.

-It is important to keep your health insurance.
+It’s also very important to keep your health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.

-Last Medical Review: 05/02/2012
+Last Medical Review: 03/30/2015

-Last Revised: 01/17/2013
+Last Revised: 02/09/2016